 There is a nasty new pathogen emerging in China, referred to as the mystery HIV-like disease virus or the fear of AIDS disease virus (though in fact this virus is not HIV-related, as patients with this virus test negative for HIV).
-This Chinese virus can biochemically induce profound mental state changes in certain people, plummeting these people into extreme anxiety disorder, depression and often suicidal ideation.
+This Chinese virus can induce profound mental state changes in certain people, plummeting these people into extreme anxiety disorder, depression and suicidal ideation.

 Reported symptoms of the Chinese “HIV/AIDS-like” disease virus include: flu-like feeling, chronic low-grade fever, upper respiratory tract infections, white tongue coating, ongoing fatigue and weakness, mental and physical fatigue after exertion, dizziness, nausea, headaches, swollen lymph nodes, chest pain, overall soreness of joints, poor sleep, night sweats, poor memory and cognitive dysfunction, problems with gums, gum bleeding, gastrointestinal tract problems, chronic diarrhea, weight loss, hair loss, inappropriate sweating, pinhead sized red spots underneath the skin, purpura skin rash, difficulties in standing and breathing, persistent paresthesias.
 Mood problems include: extreme anxiety, depression, suicidal ideation, and irritability.

-However, there are some difference in symptoms: a lot of people in China experience severe chronic chest pain when they contract the Chinese “HIV/AIDS-like” virus – intense chest pain that lasts for months or years.
-This chronic chest pain is largely absent in people who caught the virus described on this website, so the symptoms of my virus and the Chinese “HIV/AIDS-like” virus are slightly different in this respect.
+However, there are some difference in symptoms: a lot of people in China experience severe chronic chest pain when they contract the Chinese “HIV/AIDS-like” virus — intense constant chest pain that lasts for months or years.
+This chronic chest pain is absent in people who caught the virus described on this website, so the symptoms of my virus and the Chinese “HIV/AIDS-like” virus are slightly different in this respect.
 Also, systemic rash and skin peeling symptoms (on palms of hands and soles of feet, and sometimes the whole legs) appear to be common in this Chinese “HIV/AIDS-like” disease, but these symptoms are not usually caused by my virus.
-The Chinese “HIV/AIDS-like” virus also often causes: the skin to become stiff and lose its elasticity (with reports that indentations in the skin made by finger pressure take a along time to disappear, due to this stiffness); the gums to bleed; the joints to make cracking or popping sounds when moved (crepitus); the muscles to constantly twitch.
-None of these symptoms are generally present in people that caught the virus described on this website.
+The Chinese “HIV/AIDS-like” virus also often causes: the skin to become stiff and lose its elasticity (with reports that indentations in the skin made by finger pressure take a long time to disappear, due to this stiffness); the gums to bleed; the joints to make cracking or popping sounds when moved (crepitus); the muscles to constantly twitch.
+None of these symptoms are present in people that caught the virus described on this website.